wgmo/graphtik/docs/source/operations.rst

 Operations from existing functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :class:`.FnOp` provides a concrete lightweight wrapper around any arbitrary function to define and execute within a *pipeline*.
+The :class:`.FnOp` provides a concrete wrapper around any arbitrary function to define and execute within a *pipeline*.
 Use the :func:`.operation()` factory to instantiate one:

    >>> from operator import add